ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 We used spreadsheets, handwritten paper work as well as commenting on editors.

-o What were some strengths/weaknesses of working with paper?
+o What were some strengths/weaknesses of working with paper?<br />
+Most handy tool ever used.<br />

-o What were some strengths/weaknesses of working with spreadsheets?
+But bad for visualisation or working with large datas.<br /> o What were some strengths/weaknesses of working with spreadsheets?<br />

-o How might you approach this task using other tools available to you?
+Spreadsheets helps in easy management of large data.<br /> weakness is it can be overwhelming when looked at. o How might you approach this task using other tools available to you?<br />
+For timing digram use of CRO or any dedicated softare for timing diagram simulation, would have been helpful to measure the real-time values.<br />

+# Thank You !!